indyplaygame/Pseudokod/README.md

 UnrecognizedCharacterException: Character 'character' is unrecognizable and cannot be converted to Token.
 UnexpectedTokenException: Unexpected token found during parsing: {value: "value", type: type}.
 MissingTokenException: Unexpected token found.
 Expected 'type' token, found 'type'.
+ASTNodeNotSetupException: This AST node has not yet been setup for interpretation: type.
+DivisionByZeroException: Division by zero is not allowed.
+VariableDeclaredException: Cannot declare a new variable: variable named 'name' is already defined.
+VariableNotDeclaredException: Cannot assign a value to variable: variable named 'name' does not exist.
+IllegalDataTypeException: Data type 'type' is not allowed here.
+MissingIdentifierException: Identifier expected in AssignmentExpression, but found: statement.
 IllegalConditionException: 'true' condition in while loop is not allowed.
 RecursionError: function cannot call itself.
 ```